AndrewNguyenAI/CIS-25/README.md

 BankAccount.cpp
 -------

-This program creates a simple BankAccount class that keeps track of the user's money.
+This program creates a BankAccount class that keeps track of the user's money.
 It lets the user deposit money, make purchases, see the current balance, and save each transaction to a text file.